vdesabou/kafka-docker-playground/troubleshooting/small-retention/README.md

 ## TL;DR

-The definitive guide is correct, you need to have `segment.ms` lower than `retention.ms` otherwise cleanup will not happen before `segment.ms` is reached, but there is one exception: if the segment is *inactive* when the log cleaner happens, then the `retention.ms` will take precedence over the `segment.ms`.
+The definitive guide is correct, you need to have `segment.ms` lower than `retention.ms` otherwise cleanup will not happen before `segment.ms` is reached.
+But there is one exception: if the segment is *inactive* when the log cleaner happens, then the `retention.ms` will take precedence over the `segment.ms`.

-Message timestamps are used to check a segment as "inactive" so a producer sendiing old timestamps can have an impact on retention.
+Message timestamps are used in order to check if a segment is "inactive", so a producer sending old timestamps can have an impact on retention.

 ## TESTING